 If you have a swimming pool, your pool's pump unit could be responsible for 20–30 per cent of your energy bill.
 This would make it one of the largest users of electricity in your home.
 By making smart purchasing decisions and following our helpful operating tips, you can reduce your pool energy costs and still enjoy your swimming pool.

 Compare star ratings

 The energy rating label helps you to compare the energy efficiency and running costs of different pool pumps.
 To improve your household's energy efficiency, buy a pool pump that is participating in this voluntary labelling scheme, with a minimum of 5 stars.
-The highest efficiency models now carry a rating of 8 stars, with every star representing an additional 20% saving in energy costs.
+The highest efficiency models now carry a rating of 8 stars, with every star representing an additional 20 per cent saving in energy costs.
 The more stars, the more energy efficient the pool pump will be, and the lower the running costs.